sumitahmed/sumitahmed/README.md

 Hey!
 I’m **Sumit**, a passionate technologist from **Kolkata, India**, currently pursuing **B.Tech in ECE** at **RCC Institute of Information Technology**.
 I’m exploring **Full-Stack Development** and **DevOps**, continuously upskilling to build reliable, scalable, and impactful projects.

-🛠️ _I enjoy building apps end-to-end — from designing intuitive UIs to deploying services with modern workflows._
+I enjoy building apps end-to-end — from designing intuitive UIs to deploying services with modern workflows._

 ---